Great ServiceHard working, dedicated, excellent lawyers who will never stop working until Justice is served for their

 - Adverse actions such as removals and termination, suspensions of 15 days or more, furloughs of 30 days or less, demotions, and certain reductions in pay.

 - Administrative decisions affecting an individual's rights or benefits under the Civil Service Retirement System (CSRS) or the Federal Employees' Retirement (FERS) System appealed from the Office of Personnel Management (OPM).

 - Appeals filed under the Whistleblower Protection Act, the Uniformed Services Employment and Reemployment Rights Act (USERRA), and the Veterans’ Employment Opportunities Act (VEOA).

-- Requests to review regulations of the Office of Personnel Management (OPM) that are alleged to require or result in the commission of a prohibited personnel practice.
+- Requests to review regulations of the Office of Personnel Management (OPM) alleged to require or result in the commission of a prohibited personnel practice.

 - Ordering compliance with final MSPB orders and settlement agreements where appropriate.